 Tobacco use is still the number one preventable cause of death and disease in Kansas.
 It is a risk factor for heart disease, stroke, diabetes, cancer, and other common chronic diseases.
 While the majority of tobacco users say they want to quit, only 4% to 7% of smokers are successful in quitting each year.
 Brief advice from you significantly increases the chances that your patient will try to quit and do so successfully.
 Smokers tell us health care professional advice to quit is an important motivator for attempting to stop smoking. . .and being successful.

-What is the purpose of the TFW Medical Advisory Board?
+What is the purpose of the TFW Medical Advisory Council?

 As a health care provider, what resources are available to help me support my patients in quitting?

 Talking with your patients about quitting tobacco use has never been easier.
-A number of referral resources exist to support your work with patients, including the toll-free 1-800-QUIT-NOW quitline and 1-855-DÉJELO-YA for Spanish speakers.
+A number of referral resources exist to support your work with patients, including the toll-free 1-800-QUIT-NOW quitline.
+Contact Kim Neufeld at email@example.com for FREE patient Quit Kits, quitline resources, and staff training.
 See additional resources below:

 - Download more information on the Kansas Tobacco Quitline HERE